lhy1249/fabric-seasons/README.md

 ## Description

+A minimal version of Fabric Seasons that only controls the temperature.
 Fabric Seasons adds four seasons to Minecraft, each lasting 28 in-game days (configurable).
 The current season is defined by the world time (using `/time set 0` will reset to day 1 of Spring).
 Each season has its own changes.
 Spring will match the original biome colors and biome behaviors.

 The mod has 2 components: